-There are many reasons why you might want to consider keeping an extra off site backup of your repositories.
+There are many reasons why you should consider keeping an extra offsite backup of your repositories.

 - A repository has been deleted accidentally from GitHub.

-- The history of a repository can be changed with git-reset or git-rebase and therefore has led to loss of data with a forced push.
+- The history of a repository was changed with git-reset or git-rebase and therefore has led to loss of data with a forced push.

-- The contents of an issue, milestones etc. has been changed or deleted accidentally.
-Since there is no versioning for metadata, without a backup it is gone forever.
+- The contents of an issue or milestone etc. has been changed or deleted accidentally.
+Since there is no versioning for metadata, it is gone forever without a backup.

-There are many more other scenarios that could potentially lead to loss of data and it is therefore recommended to backup your data.
+There are many other scenarios that could potentially lead to loss of data.
+We therefore strongly recommend to backup all your data.

 With BackHub you can restore your current backup directly back to GitHub or rollback to a previous state of your repository and metadata from any of the backup snapshots up to 30 days back in time.